ondrejmrkus/ondrejmrkus.github.io/content/blog/3-levels.md

 I know I haven't mastered any of them yet.
 But I'm trying my best to become better every day at **making the right things in the right way**.

-And if that sounds like something you'd like to do, these 3 levels are the best start.
+And if that sounds like something you'd like to do, these 3 levels are the direction to go.

 [Email me](mailto:o@ondrejmarkus.com) your thoughts, feedback, or questions about how to apply this to your project.
-I'm glad to help any fellow changemaker.
+I'm glad to help any fellow innovator.